WHAT CAN HR LEARN FROM MARKETING?

 While the execution of the task at hand is important, so too is the quality of the work produced.
-Depending on the role of the employee being evaluated, the quality of this work can be evaluated from a number of sources client reviews, the extent of their role in client efforts, best practices, feedback from the client as well as feedback from peers.
+Depending on the role of the employee, the quality of this work can be evaluated from sources such as client reviews or feedback from peers.

 Stagnation is the antithesis of success.
 In order to succeed, a company must be continually improving, reaching higher, smashing barriers and pushing limits.
 The same goes for employees.
 While excellence is important when hiring new employees, improvement of a continuous basis is more important.
 An employee that improves and betters him/herself, is very valuable to your company, as they contain the passion and drive your company needs to thrive.